metagenomics/denbi-nanopore-training/docs/artic/artic_pipeline/Length_filtering_1.rst

 **Task**: Use ``artic guppyplex`` to filter for reads with a minimum size of 400 and a maximum size of 700.
 Your output files should be named::

-  ~/workdir/data_artic/basecall_filtered_<number>.fastq
+  ~/workdir/data_artic/basecall_filtered_01.fastq

-**Do the filtering for one of the 5 datasets only and stick to that dataset for the next parts.
+**Do the filtering for the first (01) of the 5 datasets only and stick to that dataset for the next parts.
 When you are quick, you can repeat the procedure for the remaining datasets later.**

 References
 ^^^^^^^^^^